mihaiionescu/osx-yosemite-setup-guide/angular/README.md

 * OR .. https://bardevblog.wordpress.com/2013/10/26/a-simple-tutorial-of-setting-up-and-using-bower-on-windows/

 ## Install Bower

+[Bower](http://bower.io) is created solely for the front-end and is optimized with that in mind.
+The biggest difference is that npm does nested dependency tree (size heavy) while Bower requires a flat dependency tree (puts the burden of dependency resolution on the user).

 Once `node` and `npm` are installed, `bower` can be installed through `npm`'s command line tool: